x3dom/x3dom/doc/guide/tutorial/styling.rst

         ...
     </x3d>

 Semantically we are fine, but now we need to style the button so it floats over the scene.
 The following style rules will accomplish this.
-Please note the `position: realtive` property we are setting on the ``x3d`` element.
+Please note the `position: relative` property we are setting on the ``x3d`` element.
 We need this to allow absolute positioning of the button within the ``x3d`` element.
 Otherwise it would position absolute to the page.
 Additionally we need to remove the default 1 pixels border added by the X3DOM default stylesheet.

 .. code-block:: css